-An environmental covenant is a legal instrument recorded on real property and governed by the Uniform Environmental Covenants Act (Idaho Code §55-30).
-An environmental covenant is commonly used as a component of a risk-based cleanup to control the potential risks posed by residual contamination, protect the integrity of the cleanup action, and ensure continued protection of human health and the environment.
+An environmental covenant is a legal instrument recorded on property and governed by the Uniform Environmental Covenants Act (Idaho Code §55-30).
+The covenant can be used as part of a risk-based cleanup to control the potential risks posed by residual contamination.

-Environmental covenants can only be used on properties that are the subject of an environmental response project under the oversight of DEQ.
-An environmental covenant is created by a written agreement in which the parties bind themselves, and their successors in interest to the land, specific conditions, and obligations and/or restrictions of land use, also called activity and use limitations.
-Activity and use limitations run with the land.
-They are often used to prevent exposure to contaminants by limiting their pathways, such as extraction of ground water, excavation of soil, or the exposure to vapors in a structure.
-The type of land use may also be restricted to nonresidential uses only.
-The activity and use limitations may also be written to only apply to specific portions of properties, the restricted areas, and may also be removed if certain conditions specified in the environmental covenant are fulfilled.
+Environmental covenants can only be used on properties where environmental response projects are under a state or federal environmental remediation program.
+An environmental covenant is created by a written agreement in which the parties bind themselves, and their successors in interest to the land, to specific conditions, obligations, and/or restrictions of land use called activity and use limitations.
+Activity and use limitations run with the land (i.e., covenant is recorded on the property deed) and prevent exposure to contaminants by limiting activity and uses on the property, such as prohibiting extraction of ground water, excavation of soil, and/or any structures or buildings.
+The land may be restricted to nonresidential uses only, and activity and use limitations can apply to specific restricted areas on the property.

-DEQ has created an environmental covenant template.
-When it has been determined that an environmental covenant may be an acceptable part of a cleanup plan, a party should use the standard template as the basis for the environmental covenant and work with DEQ staff to ensure the environmental covenant is complete.
-To complete an environmental covenant, a legal description, map, and a copy of a current deed identifying the owner of the property are needed.
-DEQ recommends the property owner consult with an attorney experienced in Idaho environmental law and/or property law for drafting and implementing an environmental covenant.
-It is imperative that the parties understand the terms of the environmental covenant, including under what conditions it can be removed.
+If an environmental covenant (EC) may be an acceptable part of a cleanup plan, the EC template should be used.
+Components include the EC document, legal description, map, and copy of the current deed.
+DEQ recommends the property owner consult with an attorney experienced in Idaho environmental law and/or property law for drafting and implementing an EC.
+The parties must understand the terms of the EC, including under what conditions it can be removed.